-This handbook applies to students starting the course in Michaelmas Term 2021.
+This handbook applies to students starting the course in Michaelmas Term 2023.
 The information in this handbook may be different for students in other years.

-The Examination Regulations relating to this course are available at: https://examregs.admin.ox.ac.uk/Regulation?code=peinhumascie&srchYear=2021&s rchTerm=1&year=2021&term=1.

-If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
+The Examination Regulations relating to this course are available at: https://examregs.admin.ox.ac.uk/Regulation?code=peinhumascie If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns please contact Sarah-Jane White (see below).